mcoxeter/03-management/README.md

 > Before you run this program, you will need to have run the `01-data` program first on the stock.

+`npm start`
+In this example the program will gather data of the symbols in the evaluate.json file

+`npm start -- FB`
 In this example the program will score the fundamental data on Facebook

-`npm start -- FB`
+`npm start -- FB ADBE`
 In this example the program will gather data on Facebook and Adobe

-`npm start -- FB ADBE`

 ## Output